leeeminah/plant2/README.md

 conda activate plant2
 ```

-# Quick start inference
+## Quick start inference
 You can test the performance of PlanT 2.0's [pretrained models](https://huggingface.co/SimonGer/PlanT2) using the CARLA leaderboard evaluator.
-First, the following evironment variables have to be set correctly:
+First, the following environment variables have to be set correctly:
 ```bash
 export CARLA_ROOT=/path/to/CARLA
 export WORK_DIR=/path/to/plant2